Stuartferguson00/CGQeMCMC/README.md

 ## Acknowledgements

-* https://github.com/pafloxy/quMCMC, an open-source code which was used as a building block in this code.
+* https://github.com/pafloxy/quMCMC, an open-source code which was used as a starting point for this code.
 * [QeMCMC by David Layden et al.](https://www.nature.com/articles/s41586-023-06095-4)
 * [Quantum-enhanced Markov Chain Monte Carlo for systems larger than your Quantum Computer by S. Ferguson and P. Wallden](https://arxiv.org/abs/2405.04247)
 * [Qulacs Simulator](https://quantum-journal.org/papers/q-2021-10-06-559/)